FazlulAyanKoushik/FazlulAyanKoushik/README.md

 # Hi 👋, I'm Fazlul Ayan Koushik

-# Python-Django Developer
+# Software Engineer

-I like to explore new things and like problem solving, Software development.
-I'm well listener and self-motivated.
+I enjoy exploring new things, excelling in teamwork, working well under pressure, possessing strong time management and communication skills, and being detail-oriented and quick to learn new concepts.
+I’m a good listener and self-motivated.
+I have a keen interest in Software Development and the Data Science sector.

 - 👨‍💻 All of my projects are available at [https://github.com/FazlulAyanKoushik?tab=repositories](https://github.com/FazlulAyanKoushik?tab=repositories)